 - gather various documents, such as your marriage certificate

-- undergo a medical exam or get a vaccination report (if you didn’t already have these done within the last year)
+- undergo a medical exam or get up to date on your vaccinations plus get a vaccination report (if you didn't already have these done within the last year)

 - mail your forms, documents, exam report, and a fee to an office of U.S. Citizenship and Immigration Services (USCIS)